K3Railroads

 New York Central Railroad & Integration

 The New York Central steered the Big Four in a slightly different direction.
-From my understanding, this was not far from what the Big Four was onto themselves... much like the Illinois Central being bought by Canadian National.
+From my understanding, this was not far from what the Big Four was onto themselves.
 The Big Four being acquired by the NYC was a huge deal for the Kankakee area as the NYC has previously acquired the Chicago, Indiana and Southern (previously the 3I) whose line ran east to west from Indiana through out to Streator, IL connecting to the AT&SF Railway.
-Today this line is the Norfolk Southern Kankakee Line which still connects at Streator with the BNSF Chillicothe Subdivision.
+Today this line is the Norfolk Southern Kankakee Line which still connects at Streator with the BNSF "Transcon" Chillicothe Subdivision.
 That said, this line has grand potential, and under a giant like NYC they were always looking for ways to add-onto this valuable Chicago bypass route.
 This was not the reason the Big Four was purchased, but as a result, the NYC was now able to directly send trains from Kankakee down to Lafayette, Indiana all without leaving home rails.

 Penn Central to Conrail - Throttling down

-It is hard to say what truly changed during Penn Central's era.
-Obviously by the 1970s, the rail line saw disrepair as many did following the construction of our nation's Interstates and new found love of automobiles.
+In 1968 the New York Central Railroad consolidated further and merged with the Pennsylvania Railroad.
+In 1971, Amtrak was established to assume nationwide passenger service.
+Passenger service was down to just the James W. Riley train in both directions (trains 303 and 304 - now assigned to Lincoln Service trains) by time Amtrak took a hold.
+The 1970s saw the line further down the hole of disrepair as many did following the construction of our nation's Interstates and new found love of automobiles.
 Passenger trains had been falling off the timetable as decades past, and wartime traffic died out leading into a new era of the Big Four that would last until the 1977 abandonment and rebirth.
-PC followed a lot of NYC standards for signals and track.
-The only changes were those to save money, track was likely torn out (it is suspected this the time when the roundhouse were torn down and the yard tracks torn out) and stations were disregarded (Kankakee depot stayed well beyond the roundhouse).
-Passenger service was down to just the James W. Riley train in both directions (trains 303 and 304 - now assigned to Lincoln Service trains) by time Amtrak took a hold.
-The trains did not last in service beyond Conrail ownership.
-In 1977, Conrail assessed that the railroad line did not make enough for overhead costs and decided to set the line up fro abandonment between Sheldon, IL and Kankakee, IL.
-Steve Orr, a local businessman, bought this line and worked very hard to get money up to finish purchasing all the locomotives and equipment.
+Penn Central had allowed the track to detoriate to the point Amtrak was forced to re-route passenger trains over routes able to handle the equipment safely.
+This came after back to back derailments of trains along the line.
+In 1977, Conrail was formed to replace the failing and economically damaging Penn Central railroad.
+It assessed that the railroad line was not opportune for rebuilding and to water down overhead costs and decided to set the line up for abandonment between Sheldon, IL and Kankakee, IL.
+Steve Orr, a local businessman, bought this line and worked very hard to get money up to finish purchasing all the locomotives and equipment for a Class III railroad using this as a chance to make money when Conrail wouldn't.
 The primary driving factor was the convenient location of the abandonment, and the obvious fact that many grain companies and communities still relied on this rail connection if Conrail realized this or not.

 KBSR Changes